kskels/lab-openshift-workshop/workshop/content/exercises/02-declarative-app-deployment-and-configuration.md

           secretName: spring-app-secret
 ```

-Use the `oc` command line interface to apply the latest manifest.
+Use the `oc` command line interface to apply the latest manifest

 ```bash
 oc apply -f spring-app-deployment.yaml
 ```

-Explore the changes from the inside of the container.
+Explore the changes from the inside of the container

 ```bash
 oc get pods